 - How to start/stop email forwarding from your Microsoft account

-If your email provider isn’t listed, go check in the Settings section of your email account to see if there’s anything suspicious or contact your email provider for more help.
+If your provider isn’t listed, check the Settings section to see if there’s anything suspicious or contact them for help.

 4. Review linked accounts

-Email accounts have another useful feature that can be used for good and bad: linked email accounts.
+Email accounts have another useful feature that can be both good and bad: linked accounts.

-Sometimes we’d like to move on from silly old email addresses, like [email protected], to something a little more professional like [email protected].
-The problem is that we don’t want to log in and manage both or miss any emails still sent to the old address after switching to the new one.
+Sometimes we’d like to move on from silly old email addresses, like [email protected], to something a little more professional like [email protected] The problem is that we don’t want to login and manage both or miss any emails still sent to the old address.

 Check for suspicious accounts in Gmail by clicking Settings (the gear icon) > Accounts and Import.